SHaroonShah/Readme-Developers-Hub---Production/recipes/book-collection-with-selected-collection-date.md

 ---
-title: Book Collection with Selected Collection Date
+title: Book collection with selected collection date
 description: Arrange for shipment collections by specifying a preferred date for pickup.
 hidden: false
 recipe: